- Int'l & Global Studies+

 Language is a fundamental property of being human.
 Linguistics, the study of human language, is one of the four branches of anthropology.
 Linguistic anthropology explores the dynamic interrelationships among language, culture, and society, how human beings make sense of the world, and how they participate in social life through creative speech acts and linguistic play.
 The immersion familiarizes students with a range of theoretical and analytic approaches, including general linguistics, sociolinguistics, theories of languages, communication, semiotics, and literary studies.
 This immersion is closed to students majoring in anthropology and sociology who have chosen the cultural anthropology track.

-The Native American studies immersion enhances students’ knowledge of the unique heritage of Native Americans and their relationships with people from other communities and nations.
-This enhanced understanding is grounded in the study of the histories, collective memories, cultures, and languages of Native Americans and the representations, stereotypes, and pertinent laws and policies governing their lives.
-Courses emphasize indigenous ways of knowing and learning in the past and present.
+The Native American studies immersion enhances students’ knowledge of the unique heritage of Native Americans and indigenous peoples and their relationships with people from other communities and nations.
+This enhanced understanding is grounded in the study of the histories, collective memories, cultures, and languages of Native American and indigenous peoples, and the representations, stereotypes, and pertinent laws and policies governing their lives.
+Immersion courses emphasize indigenous ways of knowing and learning in the past and present in the Americas and across the globe.
 This immersion is closed to students majoring in sociology and anthropology who have chosen the cultural anthropology track and to students majoring in international and global studies who have chosen the indigenous studies track.

 Social inequalities and collective responses to them, both locally and globally, are the focus of this immersion.
-Students explore the interplay between social and cultural dimensions of the rapid globalization of production, culture, and politics and the inequalities in race, ethnicity, class, gender, and culture that ensue.
-The egalitarian strivings that emerge from these inequalities are also examined.
-The courses offer the unique standpoints of two academic disciplines–sociology and anthropology–to analyze the roles of powerful social institutions and culture and to identify and explain social inequalities and resulting conflicts and egalitarian hopes.
+Students explore the interplay between social and cultural dimensions of the rapid globalization of societies, and the concurrent inequalities in race, ethnicity, class, gender, and culture.
+The egalitarian strivings that emerge from these inequalities also will be examined.
+Courses offer the unique standpoints of two academic disciplines—sociology and anthropology—to analyze the roles of powerful social institutions and culture industries, and to identify and explain social inequalities and resulting conflicts and egalitarian hopes.
 This immersion is closed to students majoring in sociology and anthropology.

-Metropolitan areas must address such enduring issues as poverty, homelessness, affordable housing, transportation, education, crime, safety, recreation, and economic development.
-Each must do so with recognition of its place in the wider regional, national, and global contexts.
+Metropolitan areas must address such enduring issues as poverty, homelessness, affordable housing, transportation, pollution, education, water and food security, health, crime, safety, recreation, zoning, segregation, ethno-racial tensions, and economic development.
+Each city must do so with recognition of its place in the wider regional, national, and global contexts.
 The urban studies immersion helps students identify and analyze such fundamental issues and allows them to explore and assess various ways policy-makers respond to those issues.
 This immersion is closed to students majoring in sociology and anthropology who have chosen the urban studies track.